AguaClara/UASB/UASBfabricationmanual.md

 This document serves as a full guide for the fabrication of the AguaClara UASB reactor.
 Each section below details the fabrication process for the individual components of the UASB reactor.

 These sections are divided into the following subsections:
-* Design: Details the design decisions leading to the finalized design we are fabricating
 * Fusion Model: Includes photos of our fusion model and a link to a full assembly
 * Materials: Lists all the materials used to fabricate, and how they were sourced
 * Fabrication steps: Detailed step by step instructions on how to fabricate the system.
 Includes photos from fabrication of the first system